What are Electric Motors

 Electric motors are the workhorse of the transmission industry, and that's a fact.
 It converts the energy received from electricity into rotational motion for use in homes, industries, and just about anywhere.
-All motors share certain characteristics, and these must be identified when specifying them.
+All motors share specific characteristics, which must be identified when specifying them.

 Working principle of electric motors

-The electric motor works on the principle of electromagnetic induction - the physical process of generating electric current in a closed circuit, subject to a change in the magnetic flux moving through it.
+The electric motor works on the principle of electromagnetic Induction - the physical process of generating an electric current in a closed circuit, subject to a change in the magnetic flux moving through it.

-The first electric motor according to this principle was created in 1821 by the British scientist Michael Faraday and was a loose steel wire that was immersed in a vat of mercury, where an eternal magnet was installed in the middle.
-Under the influence of electrical action on the wire, the latter formed a cyclic magnetic field around itself, which made it rotate around the magnet.
+According to this principle, the first electric motor was created in 1821 by the British scientist Michael Faraday.
+It was a loose steel wire immersed in a vat of mercury, where an eternal magnet was installed in the middle.
+Under the influence of electrical action on the wire, the latter formed a cyclic magnetic field around itself, making it rotate around the magnet.

 Later, the principle of operation of an electric motor (electromagnetism) was brought to mind by the Russian scientist B. S. Jacobi.
-He was the first in 1834 to be able to invent a technical device that was able to create a circular rotation, which gave rise to mechanical devices set in motion.
-Developing this idea, Jacobi achieved an increase in the power of his first prototype electric motor from 15 watts to 550 watts.
+He was the first in 1834 to invent a technical device to create a circular rotation, which gave rise to mechanical devices set in motion.
+By developing this idea, Jacobi increased the power of his first prototype electric motor from 15 watts to 550 watts.

-In 1839, the electric motor of this genius was able to develop 1 horsepower, which made it possible to move a boat weighing about a ton along the river against the current.
+In 1839, the electric motor of this genius was able to develop one horsepower, which made it possible to move a boat weighing about a ton along the river against the current.

-You can check the image below to visually understand which part is where.
+You can check the image below to understand which part is where visually.

 1. Stator 2.
 Rotor 3.
 Terminal box 4.
 Stator winding 5.
 Shaft

-The other parts that we didn't mention are the terminal box, stator winding, and shaft.
+The other parts we didn't mention are the terminal box, stator winding, and shaft.
 The terminal box is a protective device for an electric motor.
 The stator winding consists of three single coils stacked at 120 degrees relative to each other.
 The shaft converts energy from the motor into the end-use application.
-It is an important and main part of any type of electric motor.
+It is an essential and central part of any electric motor.

 An Electric Motor is an electric device that converts electrical energy into mechanical energy.
-It is designed for permanent rotation or for linear movement over a substantial distance depending on the size.
+It is designed for permanent rotation or linear movement over a substantial distance, depending on the size.
 They operate in the following principle: a current-carrying conductor produces an electromagnetic field that may be tightened or warded by another electromagnetic field.
-There are a wide range of electric motors worldwide, but their difference is the method used to create the magnetic field and control the current.
+There is a wide range of electric motors worldwide, but their difference is the method used to create the magnetic field and control the current.

-Electric motors are more efficient to be used in industry than any other electrical machine.
-They are lighter, smaller, mechanically simpler and cheaper to build, more durable and reliable, provide instant and resistant torque at any speed, and do not emit carbon into the atmosphere.
-That is why the electric motors are very convenient products in various inside and outside applications.
+Electric motors are more efficient in the industry than any other electrical machine.
+They are lighter, smaller, mechanically more straightforward and cheaper to build, more durable and reliable, provide instant and resistant torque at any speed, and do not emit carbon into the atmosphere.
+Electric motors are very convenient products in various inside and outside applications.
 They are available in National Electrical Manufacturers Association (NEMA) and International Electrotechnical Commission (IEC) versions, which are separated into the following types:

-AC motors are motors that are powered by alternating current sources, such as power grid, inverters, or electric generators.
+AC motors are powered by alternating current sources, such as power grids, inverters, or electric generators.
 They are available in single-phase and three-phase versions.
-Single-phase means that only 1 V waveform is applied to the motor.
-Single-phase motors supply 115 V or 230 V power that are generally used in our homes and small factories.
-Three-phase motors supply 460 V, 575 V or higher voltages and are particularly ideal for heavy-duty equipment.
+Single-phase means that only 1 V waveforms is applied to the motor.
+Single-phase motors supply 115 V or 230 V power, generally used in homes and small factories.
+Three-phase motors supply 460 V, 575 V, or higher voltages and are ideal for heavy-duty equipment.
 AC motors consist of two main parts: the rotor and the stator, where the stator creates a magnetic field and causes the rotor to rotate.

-Synchronous motor is an AC motor whose rotation is synchronized with the electric frequency of the alternating current.
+A synchronous motor is an AC motor whose rotation is synchronized with the electric frequency of the alternating current.
 As the name implies, this motor rotates at a constant (synchronous) speed.
-The synchronous motors are widely used in the applications that require high precision and constant speed, such as paper and textile fiber industries.
+Synchronous motors are widely used in the applications that require high precision and constant speed, such as paper and textile fiber industries.
 They come in single-phase and three-phase versions.
-Single-phase synchronous motors are suitable for the applications that require precise timing like clocks or tape players.
-Three-phase synchronous motors meet in the industries where a large, reasonably steady mechanical load exists.
+Single-phase synchronous motors are suitable for precise timing applications, like clocks or tape players.
+Three-phase synchronous motors meet in industries with a large, reasonably steady mechanical load.

 An Induction Motor / asynchronous motor is the simplest and the most robust structured AC motor in the motors world.
-It works by induction principle where an electromagnetic field is induced into the rotor when the rotating magnetic field of the stator carves the fixed rotor.
+It works by induction principle, where an electromagnetic field is induced into the rotor when the stator's rotating magnetic field carves the fixed rotor.
 We call the motors asynchronous because they operate with less speed than their synchronous speed.
-That is the rotational speed of the stator’s magnetic field.
-Induction motors are available in single-phase, three-phase and split-phase versions.
+That is the rotational speed of the stator's magnetic field.
+Induction motors are available in single-phase, three-phase, and split-phase versions.

 DC motors are powered by direct current sources, as the name implies.
-Direct current does not change the direction and always moves in the same direction.
-An excellent example of DC current is a battery with its two plates: anode (+) and cathode (-) separated by an electrolyte.
-The electrolyte creates a chemical reaction making the electrons move from anode to cathode inside the battery.
+Direct current does not change direction and always moves in the same direction.
+An excellent example of DC is a battery with two plates: anode (+) and cathode (-), separated by an electrolyte.
+The electrolyte creates a chemical reaction making the electrons move from the anode to the cathode inside the battery.
 Although they are more complex and require more maintenance than AC motors, DC motors can operate at adjustable speeds when connected to relatively simple controllers.

-Servomotor is a special class of motor that has low inertias and high response.
+A servo motor is a particular motor class with low inertias and high response.
 It consists of a motor coupled to a sensor for position feedback.
 The motor allows the motor to accelerate from zero to full speed in milliseconds.
-They are designed for the most challenging environments, able to operate under extreme temperature conditions, for rapid-reversing and precision-positioning applications, such as inspection equipment, machine tools, packaging machines, and pick-and-place applications.
+They are designed for the most challenging environments, operating under extreme temperature conditions, for rapid-reversing and precision-positioning applications, such as inspection equipment, machine tools, packaging machines, and pick-and-place applications.

 Electric motor uses

-Today, in almost any mechanical device, a combination of kinetic and potential energy is used - mechanical energy, which is the source of the driving force responsible for the operation of the entire system.
-With the discovery of electricity, it became possible to convert mechanical energy from electrical energy by using an electromechanical machine - an electric motor.
-Thus, the use of electric motors is so widespread that we can simply say that electric motors are everywhere.
+Today, in almost any mechanical device, a combination of kinetic and potential energy is used - mechanical power is the source of the driving force responsible for the entire system's operation.
+With the discovery of electricity, it became possible to convert mechanical energy from electrical energy using an electromechanical machine - an electric motor.
+Thus, electric motors are so widespread that we can say that electric motors are everywhere.

 Now let's talk about the specific use of specific electric motors.

-AC motor is used in crushers, pumps, woodworking machines, and so on.
-This motor power ranges from 0.2 to 200 and higher kilowatts.
-DC motors are used in electric mopeds, electric vehicles, toys, and various construction machines.
+AC motor is used in crushers, pumps, woodworking machines, etc. This motor's power ranges from 0.2 to 200 and higher kilowatts.
+DC motors are used in electric mopeds, vehicles, toys, and construction machines.
 Now let's check where we use asynchronous and synchronous motors.
-Asynchronous motors are used in many branches of technology, in air conditioners, washing machines, etc. Also, these motors are used in industry, for example in metalworking or weaving.
+Asynchronous motors are used in many branches of technology, in air conditioners, washing machines, etc. Also, these motors are used in industry, for example, in metalworking or weaving.
 For example, synchronous motors are used in pumping stations.

 Inventor of the Electric Motor: The history